The TRESCA Consortium

 Jason Pridmore is the coordinator of the TRESCA project, Vice Dean of Education at the Erasmus School of History, Culture and Communication, and an Associate Professor in the Department of Media and Communication at Erasmus University Rotterdam.
 His research focuses on practices of digital identification, the use of new/social media and consumer data as surveillance practices, and digital (cyber) security issues.
 The way in which research on these topics is effectively communicated is a critical part of his research focus.
 Jason is involved in a range of European projects on new technologies, privacy, and security issues.
 In the TRESCA project, Jason manages the overall trajectory of the project and acts as the primary liaison with the European Commission.

 Marina Tulin is a Postdoctoral Researcher and the Coordination Manager of TRESCA.
 She holds a PhD in Sociology from the University of Amsterdam, and was a visiting PhD scholar at Stanford University.
 She obtained BSc and MSc in Social Psychology (both cum laude).
 Her interdisciplinary research has been published in leading international journals on topics as diverse as social networks, social capital, health and wellbeing, inter-group relations, and migration.
-A list of publication can be found here.
+A list of publications can be found here.
 In TRESCA, she takes care of the day-to-day coordination, and contributes to multiple tasks, specifically with her academic and quantitative research expertise.

 Agencia Estatal Consejo Superior de Investigaciones Cientificas (CSIC), the Spanish National Research Council, is the largest public research institution in Spain.
 CSIC belongs to the Spanish Ministry of Economy, Industry and Competitiveness, under the State Secretariat for Research, Development and Innovation.
 CSIC is a major player in the development of the European research area and therefore a significant contributor to the European integration process.
 CSIC’s missions are fostering multidisciplinary scientific and technological research, training scientific and technical personnel, promoting knowledge transfer between science, industry and society and generating start-ups and technological firms.
 Visit partner website.